 Heading to the Glacier

-We then hoped onto an old school bus for a short trip along a dirt road to a hut which was the staging area for our walk to our canoe for the trip to the glacier.
+Hoping onto an old school bus we took a short trip along a dirt road to a hut which was the staging area for our walk to our canoe for the trip to the glacier.
 We were provided with life jackets and gum boots for the canoe trip.

 We then walked through the forest for about a quarter mile or 400 metres.
 It’s not a hard walk but it is on a dirt track through the forest.